 We found that both the primary material and the mesh on the back are very breathable and allow for good air flow through the shirt to aid in the evaporative cooling process.
 That said, the mesh used was nowhere near as thin or permeable as that used on the back of The North Face Better Than Naked.
 It was far more breathable, however than the thicker and more durable polyester weave on the Arc'teryx Motus Crew.

 Despite being made entirely of non-absorbent polyester, like most of the shirts covered here, the Ice 2.0 took a bit longer to dry.
 It dried about as fast as the Salomon Agile SS Tee, but unfortunately this was slower than five other shirts.

 The speed with which a shirt can dry out affects the amount of cooling effect so that a shirt that dries slower will not offer the same amount of relief to the wearer.
 That said, what relief it does provide will persist for longer.
-This shirt weighed in at 1.4 ounces heavier than the lightest shirt, which meant that it had more woven fibers to trap water, and thus dried out quite a bit slower than the Patagonia Windchaser, the shirt that dried fastest.
-7 out of 10 points.
+This shirt weighed in at 1.4 ounces heavier than the lightest shirt, which meant that it had more woven fibers to trap water, and thus dried out slower than some shirts.

 We felt this shirt worked fairly well for various uses, not simply as a running shirt.
 In that regard, we rated it similarly to the Russell Athletic Dri-Power Core Performance shirt.